 None of the movies are the result of one brave employee who knows best and has all the skills.

 To set an example, the creation of Toy Story 3 involved all the top level creative people going together to a cabin in the woods.
-After just 2 days they had the basic premise and ideas for the movie.

 These were 6 creative minded people coming together and reaching an agreement (in very little time as well).
-This trickles down to the rest of the production team.

 Every moment of every scene is the fruit of the work and attention to details of hundreds of employees in constant collaboration.